swang/aws-lambda-twitter-bot/README.md

 aws-lambda-twitter-bot
 =========================================
-template for running cron-type twitter bots
+just a skeletal structure for creating twitter bots via aws lambda

 ### install
 because aws uses node 4.x (argon lts), you can only use node 4.x style es2015. so it's best to use something like `nvm` and develop under the latest version of node 4.x.